 Despite missing future opportunities with Fox, Selleck remained unperturbed.
 He continued to pursue acting and settled down with a family.
 He worked on six pilots for television shows that were never sold.
 Although he earned a living, he had yet to find a solid platform for success.
 That changed in 1980 when he was offered a leading role in "Magnum, P.I."
 By that time, Selleck was in his 30s and it had been 11 years since Fox released him.

 "Magnum, P.I." helped rocket Selleck's career forward.
-The show was instantly successful, and ran for eight seasons.
+The show was instantly successful, and ran for eight seasons, with Selleck becoming a star.
 During production, Selleck was considered for the role of Indiana Jones in "Raiders of the Lost Ark," but due to scheduling conflicts he turned it down, and the part went to Harrison Ford.

-After "Mangum, P.I." ended, Selleck enjoyed a series of other roles in series like "Friends," "The Closer," and "Jesse Stone."
-One of his biggest post-Magnum roles is Police Commissioner Frank Reagan on the show "Blue Bloods."
+After "Magnum, P.I." ended, Selleck enjoyed other roles in series like "Friends," "The Closer," and "Jesse Stone."
+One of his biggest post-Magnum roles is Police Commissioner Frank Reagan on the CBS cop drama "Blue Bloods."

 Selleck has volunteered for numerous public service announcements that document the National Guard's contributions to the U.S. He's also promoted recruitment and retention for the military, and is a spokesperson for the Vietnam Veteran's Memorial Fund.